 Sapsford and Jupp (1996) define a sample as a set of elements selected from a population.
 They suggest that the aim is to save time and effort, but also to obtain consistent and unbiased estimates of the population of whatever is being researched.
-There are different forms of sampling, such as; simple random, systematic, stratified random, cluster, and multi-stage (Sapsford and Jupp 1996).
-In case study research, samples are normally purposive.
+There are different forms of sampling such as; simple random, systematic, stratified random, cluster, and multi-stage (Sapsford and Jupp 1996), In case study research, samples are normally purposive.

-To address the likely issues resulting from generalisation, this study collected relevant archival samples from ten banks out of the 25 existing banks in Nigeria through a secondary data which include: the CBN statistical bulletin (in some cases individual bank records were not readily available), individual banks annual report, online reports, and other publications on the

-Nigerian banking industry.
-Based on purposeful sampling techniques ten (10) banks out of the 25 existing banks in Nigeria.
+To address the likely issues resulting from generalisation, this study collected relevantarchival samples from ten banks out of the 25 existing banks in Nigeria.
+Based on purposeful sampling techniques ten (10) banks out of the 25existing banks in Nigeria.